SergeyIvanov1/todoapp/README.md

+For showing api application you can use /swagger-ui-custom.html

 User can registered to app himself using a form registration.
 Added data to form, send to server.
 Server verifying data, saving user and transfer response with status "201 OK" to front.